-Results of the Company in 2014
+Results of the Company in 2015

-ČSOB Pojišťovna, a. s., člen holdingu ČSOB (here after "the Company") prescribed in the year 2014 gross written premium of CZK 9,061,193 thousand, which represents 5.85% decrease as compared with 2013 mainly due to unfavorable investment opportunities on the market and thus low volumes in single life insurance.
+ČSOB Pojišťovna, a. s., člen holdingu ČSOB (here after "the Company") prescribed in the year 2015 gross written premium of CZK 11,525,088 thousand, which represents 27.2% increase compared to 2014 mainly due to high volumes in single life insurance.

-Regarding Life insurance, despite the decline in Single paid premiums the Company placed 3rd position within the Czech Insurance Association ranking with gross written premium of CZK 1,761,368 thousand, and its market share reached 6.8%.
+Regarding Single Life insurance, the Company placed 3rd1 position with gross written premium of CZK 3,964,145 thousand, and its market share reached 20.9%.

-In Regular premium the Company is on the 5th position within the Czech Insurance Association ranking with gross written premium of CZK 2,654,445 thousand, and its market share was 6.1%.
+In Regular premium the Company is on the 5th position with gross written premium of CZK 2,658,438 thousand, and its market share was 6.2%.

-In Non-Life Insurance total gross written premium reached CZK 4,645,380 thousand, which corresponds to 3.9% year on year increase.
-Within the Czech Insurance Association ranking, the company took 4th place with 6.6% of market share.
+In Non-Life Insurance total gross written premium reached CZK 4,902,505 thousand, which corresponds to 5.5% year on year increase.
+Within the Czech Insurance Association ranking, the company took 4th place with 6.8% of market share.